 Once more, this episode showcases the evil schemes of the Ogre, who is eventually put in his place as well as six feet under.
-I really was perplexed by Jim’s insistence upon saving Barbara with whom he has had little contact in the grand scheme of things and even less chemistry.
-I’m not sure if this is because that, deep down inside, Jim harbors feelings for Barbara or he simply doesn’t want her to come to harm (though he confesses to Leslie that, if given the choice again, he would save her over Barbara).
+I was perplexed by Jim’s insistence upon saving Barbara with whom he has had little contact in the grand scheme of things and even less chemistry.
+I’m not sure if this is because that, deep down, Jim harbors feelings for Barbara or he simply doesn’t want her to come to harm (though he confesses to Leslie that, if given the choice, he would save her over Barbara).
 In any case, it at least casts Jim in a good light that he’s willing to save and protect someone who, essentially, spurned him without good cause.
 I doubt this will do anything to mend what’s already been broken but, again, Jim is acting like the mature adult as he should.

 Barbara, Barbara, Barbara…will you ever learn?

 In a slight twist, I wasn’t expecting Barbara to have the Ogre kill her parents so that she might live.
 I really suspected that when the Ogre asked her who she wanted him to kill for her, Jim’s name would have been the first on her lips.
 But nope, it’s good ol’ mom and dad.